- MSF has 3,800 staff working in the country and has carried out 430,786 consultations since December 2013.

 - As soon as fighting began in December 2013, mobile MSF teams were able to treat victims of the violence.
 MSF has various projects in the country, ranging from malaria treatment to access to basic healthcare.
-At first the conflict was situated in the capital, Juba.

-- The anti-government forces fled the capital, Juba and made their way north towards the oil fields near South Sudan's border with Sudan, capturing the strategic town of Bor along the way.
+- The anti-government forces fled the capital, Juba, and made their way north towards the oil fields near South Sudan's border with Sudan, capturing the strategic town of Bor along the way.
 The humanitarian need at this time exploded, with tens of thousands of people displaced from their homes by the violence.

-“Leer Hospital was the only fully functioning hospital in southern Unity State and now that it is no longer safe to work in this medical facility, more than 270,000 people have no access to healthcare.”
+“Leer Hospital was the only fully functioning hospital in southern Unity state and now that it is no longer safe to work in this medical facility, more than 270,000 people have no access to healthcare.”